ikkez/f3-template-directives/README.md

 *  `file_type`, default file type for dumped images, `png`, `jpeg`, `gif` or `wbmp`
 *  `default_quality`, image quality, 0-100
 *  `not_found_fallback`, fallback path for missing images
+*  `not_found_callback`, define a callable function here that is executed when the image path was not found.
+The function receives the `$filePath` as first parameter.

 Usage: